 Line Stensland '13 is a med student at the University of Oslo.

-Ellie Stoller '14 is a research analyst for the Advisory Board Company
+Ellie Stoller '14 is a consultant with Deloitte.

 Erica Stutius '08 is completing her first year of dental school at Tufts University School of Dental Medicine.
 She was awarded the Dean's Research Scholarship and, this summer will be doing research in the Department of Public Health Dentistry examining the oral health status of developmentally disabled patients treated under general anesthesia.